 6 things to include in your e-commerce exchange policy

-Keep reading for 6 basic things to include in your e-commerce exchange policy that will make it transparent, straightforward, and robust.
+Keep reading for 6 essential points to include in your e-commerce exchange policy that will make it transparent, straightforward, and robust.

 1. Explain what exchanges you offer